 Yellow Leaves on Fruit Trees

-However, when yellow leaves are also curly, or you can see other problems with the leaves such as curling leaves on your apple tree, identifying the cause is key for maintaining a healthy tree.
+However, when yellow leaves are also curly, or you can see other problems with the leaves such as curling leaves on your apple tree, it’s time to start trying to figure out what your fruit tree is trying to tell you.

 Several factors can lead to yellow leaves on your fruit trees.
 Understanding possible causes is the first step in deciding if you need to do anything.